82phil/ps_devenv/README.md

 This tool provides PowerShell functions that automate the workflow of setting up and using a development environment.

-- Create templates to perform operations like set environment variables, IDE workspace settings, etc.
+- Create templates to perform operations like setting environment variables, IDE workspace settings, etc.
 - Create aliases specific to the project, handling routine operations
 - Easily switch between development environments

 The examples provided are geared to my work but will provide enough for you to implement your own.

 # Use Case